reiffd7/rec.gov_demographic_analysis/readme.md

 Every year, recreation.gov records every reservation on their site.
 These records contain information about each campsite/tour and some information about each customer.
 Specifically, each customer's state and zipcode are included.

 <br>**Goals** <br>
-<li>Improve the recreation.gov product through a demographic analysis of their customers</li>
+<li> Improve the recreation.gov product through a demographic analysis of their customers </li>
+<li> Identify census variables for site populations that are statistically significant from national average </li>
 <li>Develop a pipeline that creates a database of census variables for a zip code </li>